 Hi!
 My name is Leah Frances.
-I’m the eye behind American Squares (link below), an Instagram photography project that documents American cultural relics, iconography and identity.
+I’m the eye behind American Squares, an Instagram photography project that documents American cultural relics, iconography and identity.
 I was born on Cormorant Island and grew up on Vancouver Island, Canada.

 My early proximity to the USA (you can pick up an American mobile signal from the end of my childhood street) along with a steady diet of mid-century American cinema informed my abiding interest in notions surrounding American identity—its roots, and its perceptions within a culture and across time.

 I recently moved to Pennsylvania from Brooklyn, NY and I spend a lot of my time driving and photographing here.
 Almost in an archaeological sense, I search out and make pictures of items that I see as the “most” American in an attempt to engage in the distance between ideas of “Americanness” handed down through television, films, books and magazines and the actual reality of daily life.

 My gear is fairly minimal.
 I’m only beginning to shoot on assignment so up until now, I’ve made photographs in my own way and on my own time and thus haven’t had a need for a lot of equipment.

 I shoot in natural light with fixed lenses.
 I’ve put my Fujifilm X100S through its paces — I’ve taken so many pictures with it that the counter is going around for a second time.
 I have several fixed-lens cameras but for my present work, because I am shooting in square format, I mainly choose between two: the Fuji digital camera (which I set to an aspect ratio of 1:1 for composition purposes) and a Rolleiflex 3.5F.